-‘yes when things slow down a little I will get to…’ or ‘just need to get this finished and then I can look after myself’.
+‘”When things slow down a little I will get to…'”or “just need to get this finished and then I can look after myself'”.

 I wanted to share this bit of reflection with you to maybe spark something to help you slow down and take that time out for yourself.
 I also felt the need to share this with you to explain why we have slowed down over the last little bit.
 We all only have one life, don’t let it go past you.
-If you need the break or a reshuffle with where your energy is spent, take that time.
+If you need the break or a reshuffle how you spend your energy, prioritise that time.

 Hope you all have a fantastic holiday season and enjoy time with family and friends.
 Rather than spending money on gifts, share wonderful, memorable experiences with those around you.
 Hope you’ve all had an amazing 2016 as we did!